sacdallago/biotrainer/docs/architecture_overview.md

 `training_and_evaluation_routine` function, which orchestrates all further parts.
 It was intentionally decided not to split it in multiple functions, besides two small exceptions, mainly for readability reasons.
 More information can be found [here](adrs/ADR002_trainer_module.md).
-* **embeddings.py**: The first part of the pipeline.
+* **embedders**: The first part of the pipeline.
 If no pre-computed embeddings have been provided, they are now computed based on the provided input file and the protocol.
 Once embeddings exist, they are loaded and mapped to a dictionary (`id2emb`) in the trainer routine.
 Hence, the `id2emb` dictionary maps the sequence id from the sequence file to the associated embedding.